This thread has been locked.

 • Hi Connor,

-Fundamentally the CDCE813 and CDCE913 device families are almost identical.
-The main difference is that the 813 is by default configured to use a LVCMOS input and run it through the PLL, and the 913 is by default configured to use a crystal input and bypass the PLL.
-If the customer intends to program their devices' EEPROM through I2C, then they are practically interchangeable.
-If not, they should pick based on which default configuration fits their needs.
+• The 813 is by default configured to use a LVCMOS input and run it through the PLL, while the 913 is by default configured to use a crystal input and bypass the PLL.
+If the customer intends to program their devices' EEPROM through I2C, then this would not be a problem.
+They both have the same overall block diagram and similar features

 Thanks,